 For each page added you will be able to see: Their total page likes and the percent change every week, how many times they’ve posted and their total weekly engagement.
 If you click on the brand’s name you will get to see all their top posts for the week.
-His helps you know how often your competitors post per day, how interactive they are with their audience, what the tone of their message is and what does their content mix look like thus helping you find new ways to boost your engagement.
+He helps you know how often your competitors post per day, how interactive they are with their audience, what the tone of their message is and what does their content mix looks like thus helping you find new ways to boost your engagement.

 Monitor CTA Clicks

 The Call-to-action (CTA) is one of the first things fans/visitors see when they come to your page, so you should take advantage of that.
 In fact, adding CTAs to your Facebook page can increase the click-through rate by as much as 285%.
-So, you should optimise the CTA button.
+So, you should optimize the CTA button.
 But where you can find your stats?
 Let me tell, open Facebook Insights and on the left navigation panel click on the Actions on Page option.
 Here you can choose the time period you want to view by week or month and then see how many people reacted to your CTA.

 See When Fans Are Online

-This is obviously one of the most important things to do when you want to post a new content.
-By looking at when your fans are online you can create custom posting schedules and gain more likes, comments and shares.
+This is obviously one of the most important things to do when you want to post new content.
+By looking at when your fans are online you can create custom posting schedules and gain more likes, comments, and shares.
 However, to see when your fans are online, click on Posts from the left navigation in Facebook Insights.
 Here you will get the data when fans are most engaged and can also download the detailed report.
 Aiming to schedule your Facebook Page’s content when the majority of your fans are online is important to increase engagement, but the peak fan rate may not be the optimal time.
-You need to find your engagement sweet spot which can be done by determining the intersection of time when the majority of your audience is on Facebook and the time when least overall posting is occurring.
+You need to find your engagement sweet spot which can be done by determining the intersection of time when the majority of your audience is on Facebook and the time when the least overall posting is occurring.
 Getting to know this will also help you in pay per click advertising as you will know when to post content to get maximum engagement within your budget.

 Track Content Performance

 These are a few of the ways you can use Facebook audience insights to improve your social media marketing strategy and make data-informed decisions.
-Once you get a clear picture of what works best for your page, you need to check insights weekly and optimise your posts.
+Once you get a clear picture of what works best for your page, you need to check insights weekly and optimize your posts.